alexfrappier/cancyber_zeek/README.md

 ## Updates

-To upgrade to the latest version of the CanCyber Zeek module using zkg, execute:
+To upgrade all installed modules to the latest version, including the CanCyber Zeek module, use zkg:

 `zkg upgrade`